 Virtual Reality (VR) is a fast-growing technology that is already being used by universities around the world.
 The Academic Technology staff has been investigating VR hardware and software and has been gathering some tools that can be borrowed by Endicott Staff.
 These tools can be tried out in the XR Lab (LSB Annex 403).
-To reserve a time to try the gear or to bring in a class for a visit email Hedrick Ellis at firstname.lastname@example.org.
+Click here to see all the ways that VR is being used across the curriculum at Endicott.
+To reserve a time to try the gear or to bring in a class for a visit email Hedrick Ellis at email@example.com.

 An all-in-one VR experience.
 No wires.
 No PC.
 It features two, six degrees of freedom (6DOF) controllers.

 A fully immersive headset with built-in headphones and hand controllers.
 The Oculus Rift needs to be connected to a Windows computer to operate.
 Visit the XR Lab (LSB 403) to try it out.
 The Oculus marketplace offers a variety of free and paid VR experiences.

 The main competitor to the Oculus Rift, the Vive provides room-scale VR with two base stations that can be mounted at head height with stands.
 The Vive needs to be connected to a PC.
 The Viveport online store offers a variety of free and paid VR experiences.
 Visit the XR Lab (LSB 403) to try it out.